gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

 })();
 ```

+- Make sure, that your CDS models are also available in the project.
+  Those reside either in `db` and `srv` folders, or a compiled `csn.json` is provided.
+  If not detected automatically, the model path can be set with option `model`.

 - Run `node srv/index` from the project root to start the server:

   - OData v2 service will be available at http://localhost:4004/v2/<odata-v4-service-path>
   - OData v4 service shall be available at http://localhost:8080/<odata-v4-service-path>

+- A deployed version of OData v2 proxy shall have option `target` set to the deployed OData v4 backend URL.
+  This can be retrieved from the CF environment using [node-xsenv](https://github.wdf.sap.corp/xs2/node-xsenv) module, e.g.
+  from the `destinations` environment variable.

 Note that `@sap/cds` and `express` are peer dependency and needs to be available as module as well.

 ## Documentation

 Instantiates an CDS OData v2 Adapter Proxy Express Router for a CDS based OData v4 Server

 - **options:** CDS OData v2 Adapter Proxy options
   - **[options.base]** Base path, under which the service is reachable.
 Default is ''.
   - **[options.path]:** Path, under which the proxy is reachable.
 Default is 'v2'.